badair/stilla/README.md

-# scilla
+# stilla
-C++14 LINQ-style library for lazy container enumeration with fluid interface
+C++14 LINQ-inspired library for lazy container enumeration using a fluid interface.